silaspe/maths/docs/mod.md

 Here's a diagram of both in the complex plane:

+<iframe src="https://www.desmos.com/calculator/romrb3jmbq?embed" width="500" height="500" style="border: 1px solid #ccc" frameborder=0></iframe>

 And for $d$:

+<iframe src="https://www.desmos.com/calculator/fhdf4mg7bb?embed" width="500" height="500" style="border: 1px solid #ccc" frameborder=0></iframe>

 And also, if two numbers on the complex plane have absolute value $1$, and they multiply to $1$, then they are complex congegates or as you might know as $ccong$, so the correct picture translating back from letters $a$ - $d$ and $-1$ to numbers $2$ - $5$ and $6$ would be the $b$ - picture with up being $j$ and down being $k$.
 And here it is:

+<iframe src="https://www.desmos.com/calculator/nbtmgnbayw?embed" width="500" height="500" style="border: 1px solid #ccc" frameborder=0></iframe>

+Isn't it beautiful?
+I can just add the angles and multiply the magnitudes of any two numbers to get their product mod $7$.
+Also if two numbers are complex conjugates on the unit circle, then they are inverses of each other, and I've never seen that in a real desmos graph before!
+Also, that was a bit of a lie, because I'm actually editing on the repo, so the graph isn’t loading, and I would have to click on the tab with the graph to see it.
+Alternatively, I could just hit the "Commit changes" button on the top-right and wait for $2$ minutes to see it on the website.
+Yeah, I'll do that.

 I will add only this line of text to my website, because it would be sad to add anything else to my website on easter.